AbhishekVns2023/Calculater/README.md

 # Calculater
-This project based on HTML,CSS,JavaScript
+This project is based on HTML,CSS,JavaScript